cyb3rbee/cyberbeelog-hugo/content/posts/adventofcyberday1.md

 ```
 Identify -> Protect -> Detect -> Respond -> Recover
 ```
 **ISO 27000 Series =** Developed by International Organization of Standardization (ISO) that outline a security framework for different industries and sectors.
-ISO 27001 and 27002 are common for cybersecurity for creating, implementing, and managing ISMS (Information security Management System).
+ISO 27001 and 27002 are common for cybersecurity for creating, implementing, and managing ISMS (Information Security Management System).

 **MITRE Att&CK Framework =** Developed to indentify adversary plans of attack.
 The framework was established by known TTPs (Tactics, Techniques, Procedures).
 The framework was structured like a periodic table to easily map phases of the attack chain.